 Salt to taste (approximately 1 tablespoon)

 Fresh cilantro, sliced radish, lime and crumbled Cotijo cheese to garnish

 In a dutch oven or heavy bottom stock pot, heat the cooking oil/fat until it simmers.
 While the oils is heating up, throughly dry the chicken skin with a paper towel.
 Caramelize the skin of the chicken legs for a few minutes on each side.
 Remove when golden brown and set aside.

 Sauté the onion in the cooking oil/fat until translucent, then add the minced garlic, dried oregano, cumin, and crushed coriander.
 Sauté until the garlic and spices become fragrant.

 Add the stewed tomatoes and macerated chiles.

-Add the stock or soaking liquid, bay leaves and the chicken legs.
-Settle the legs into the pot so that they are almost submerged and bring the ingredients to a simmer.
+Add the stock or soaking liquid, bay leaves and the chicken.
+Settle the legs (or thighs) into the pot so that they are almost submerged and bring the ingredients to a simmer.

 Allow this to simmer on your stove top for approximately 2 hours or until the the chicken is braised and can easily be pulled from the bone.

 Add the hominy and simmer for an additional 20 minutes.